ebunders/cl-adventure/README.md

 ## Development plan

 ### Basics
-* The player should be able to look around, see it's environment. it is possible to be able to look to another space, but not move there.
+* The player should be able to look around, see it's environment.
+Spaces can be connected as passible or non-passible.
-* The player should be able to move from space to space, only if there is a passage.
-Directions are north, south, east and west.
+* Passable connections can be navigated.
+Supported directions are north, south, east and west.
+If there is a passable connection that is not linked to anything, there is a black, inpenetrable force field.
+* Unpassable connections influence that the player sees.
+If There is a non-passible connection that is not linked to anything, it displays a mysterious swirling mist.
+* Commands: look, go [direction]

 ### Items
 * The player will be able to find and pickup items.
 Items will go into the inventory
 * The player will be able to see what is in his inventory.
 * The player will be able to combine or use items to interact with the world.
+* commands: inventory, take, drop

 ### Critters
 * There will be different critters.
 * Critters will move on their own account.
 If and how they move is based on the critter
 * Critters may attack each other or the player.

-## License

-Copyright © 2016 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.